equivalent/scrapbook2/archive/blogs/draft-decorator-validations.md

 @submitted_identity.valid? # => false

 @draper_decorated_identity = @submitted_identity.decorate  # drapers IdentityDecorator
-@draper_decorated_identity.vaild ?      # true
+@draper_decorated_identity.vaild?      # true
 @draper_decorated_identity.erros.size   # 0
 @draper_decorated_identity.object.class # Identity
 ```

-As you can see Draper will decorate itself around undelying instance of
+As you can see Draper will decorate itself around underlying instance of
 `Identity` not `SubmittedIdentity`

 So in this case you need to have all the errors brought together you